Channa47/AtoZ-Amazon.in--Clone/README.md

-# AtoZ.in
+<h1 align="center">AtoZ.in</h1>

- "AtoZ is E-commercer web site were users can able buy different  kind of products through online it is basically clone of  Amazon.in"
+ AtoZ is E-commercer web site were users can able buy different  kind of products through online it is basically clone of  Amazon.in

 # Team Name : AtoZ.in
 # Team Code : reflective-decision-5937